This is a professional review website. Any purchase made from a product mentioned on this website may result in us receiving a commission.

 Trial periods are not only an excellent key component of a successful learning platform, but they’re also a handy way to make you like the learning material and content.
 If the site in question doesn’t offer a trial period, it’s much riskier to choose that platform since you don’t know for sure if you’ll enjoy it or thrive under that instruction.

 Lastly, you’ll want to do a little research on your own.
 Make a brief list of what you’re looking for in an online guitar course.
 It might be helpful also to jot down your budget.
 How much are you willing to pay to learn the guitar online?
-Pricing varies based on the online guitar platform, so they’ll be plenty of options.
+Pricing varies based on the online guitar lessons you're looking at, so they’ll be plenty of options.

 If you think you’ve narrowed it down to a few platforms, it’s always a good idea to browse various forums (such as Reddit) to see what people are discussing when it comes to that particular online guitar course.
 Read reviews — both good and bad — about the lessons you’re considering purchasing.
 It’s a great sign if the site has a large, encouraging community.